Fastlove: Live performances

-Michael performed the song on his MTV Unplugged segment on 11 October 1996 in London, the taping later premiered on the network on 11 December.
+Michael performed an alternative version of the song (known as the "Summer Mix" that was included as a track on the single releases) on his MTV Unplugged segment on 11 October 1996 in London, the taping later premiered on the network on 11 December.
 Barry Walters in a review for The Advocate, describing the performance: "During 'Fastlove' he changes the melody considerably, and a huge mass of background singers drops all sorts of gospel-influenced vocal doodads."
-The live audio of the song was then uploaded onto Michael's official SoundCloud.
+The live audio of the song was uploaded onto Michael's official SoundCloud.

-"Fastlove" was the opening song for his first leg for 25 Live with graphics flowed behind and beneath him on a curved, cascading screen.
+"Fastlove" was the opening song for his first leg of the 25 Live tour with graphics flowed behind and beneath him on a curved, cascading screen.
 Adele performed the song during the 59th Annual Grammy Awards, in tribute to Michael.
 She restarted her slow, mournful arrangement of it at one point because she was not satisfied with how it was going and saying that Michael was too important to her for her to not get it right.